-Examples are mostly encountered in lower grades with various problems, while high grade specimens with original surfaces are extremely rare.
-Despite their rarity, these coins are not as expensive as the larger denominations, although this does not mean that they are easily found in any condition.
-The Flowing Hair Half Dime represents an important type coin and one of the more difficult coins to acquire for an advanced type set.
+Surviving examples of the Flowing Hair Half Dime are mostly encountered in lower grades with various problems, while high grade specimens with original surfaces are extremely rare.
+Despite their rarity, these coins are not as expensive as the larger denominations from the same era.
+Nonetheless, these coins remain in high demand with type set collectors and those pursuing examples of early American coinage.